George Ward

 I completed my PhD at the MIT Sloan School of Management and am currently a postdoctoral research fellow at the University of Oxford.
 The guiding thread throughout my research is the study of human wellbeing.

 My current research focuses on wellbeing in the workplace and builds from the basic empirical observation, which I have established in recent work, that how people feel at and about their work varies significantly across firms—even within tightly defined industries and locations.
 This research agenda has two main streams.
 First, I examine how these firm-level differences in wellbeing impact organizational outcomes such as productivity, worker turnover, employee recruitment, profitability, and firm value.
-Second, I investigate how factors like management practices, corporate culture, technology design and adoption, and worker sorting shape these notable differences that exist between observationally otherwise very similar firms.
+Second, I investigate how factors like management practices, corporate culture, organizational structure, and worker sorting may shape these notable differences that exist between observationally otherwise very similar firms.
 Much of my ongoing work uses survey data I have collected in collaboration with the online jobs platform Indeed, which has enabled me to measure job satisfaction, meaning and purpose, work happiness, and perceived stress for over 15 million workers across the USA (and beyond) and to generate firm-level wellbeing estimates for over 110,000 organizations.

 My research draws from multiple academic fields and has been published in leading journals across multiple disciplines, including management (Management Science), economics (Review of Economics and Statistics), psychology (Journal of Personality and Social Psychology and American Psychologist), and political science (American Journal of Political Science).
 Methodologically, my research uses field experiments, survey experiments, computational methods, and causal inference techniques combined with large-scale sources of digital trace and other observational data.